 Feature Description of changes REST interface updated Some new functions have been added to the REST interface.
 In particular, there is now a REST interface for the new application mapping feature.
 This also caused some changes to the Applications REST interface, where hosts and customer_key are no longer included in the data.
 See REST Interface .
 REST login with cluster password You can now use an empty username plus the cluster password for authentication when using the REST interface on localhost.
 You no longer need to set up an extra user profile just for this purpose.
 See Using the REST Interface .
 IIS 8 support vWAF now supports IIS 8.
 When installing vWAF, vWAF detects IIS 8 automatically and installs the appropriate enforcer.
 Support for both 32-bit and 64-bit application pools If you are using IIS 7 or IIS 8, vWAF installs both a 32-bit version and a 64-bit version of the enforcer so that 32-bit as well as 64-bit application pools can be handled.
 Multi-CPU mode for administration server With large installations, the administration master can be a performance bottleneck for user interface operations.
 To improve performance, you can now enable multi-CPU mode for the administration server.
 See System Configuration , attribute adminMasterXMLuseMultiCPU.
-Custom configuration files You can now use custom configuration files instead of the default zeusafm.conf and updater.conf files.
+Payload encryption If deciders and enforcers are not on the same host or within the same protected environment, communication between these components can now be fully encrypted.
+See Setting up Payload Encryption .
+Custom configuration files You can now use custom configuration files instead of the default stingrayaf.conf and updater.conf file.
 You can even split your settings and have multiple configuration files in parallel.
-See Installation .
 Riverbed Serial Number for support On the Overview tab in Cluster & License Management , you can now find a new Riverbed Serial Number.
 It is calculated automatically from your existing licenses.
 You need it when contacting support.